Hyaluronic Acid-based Dermal Fillers

 Reactions usually linked to injections can occur redness of the skin, tissue swelling, sensitivity, itching, and sometimes discolouration.
 These reactions are usually spontaneously resolved within 48 to 72 hours, but can also take up to 7 days for the lips.

 In 1 case out of 2,000, there have been reports about hypersensitivity reaction consisting in the hardening and thickening of a tissue sometimes related to reddening and sensitivity in the implant area.
 Such induration can last sometimes up to 4 weeks following the injections.
 These reactions have been described as “light” and “moderate,” and are spontaneously resolved at the end of 2 weeks on average.

 Although no case has been reported, injecting a hyaluronic acid implant in a blood vessel could jeopardize circulation and cause loss of tissue (necrosis with or without scarring).

 Is it painful?

 Some discomfort can be expected but it is tolerable.
-However, in the case of the lips-the most sensitive part of the body-these usually require local anaesthesia.
+However, when it comes the lips-the most sensitive part of the body-it usually requires local anesthesia.

-Feel free to contact us if you need more information or make an appointment with Dr Bernier in Montreal, Sherbrooke or Val-d’Or.
+Please note that these products may not be suitable for everyone.
+Feel free to contact us for more information or to make an appointment with Dr. Bernier in Montreal, Sherbrooke or Val-d’Or.